 - Minimum width is not supported in Internet Explorer

 - Setting a maximum width can make a page look odd on larger screens as it won't fill the screen.

-A page width of 90%, centred, with a minimum width of 600 pixels and a maximum width of 2000 pixels:
+A page width of 90%, centered, with a minimum width of 600 pixels and a maximum width of 2000 pixels:

 Original article published by Ssylvainsab